melissawm/acquire-docs/docs/tutorials/zarr/multiscale.md

-# Multiscale Data Acqusition
+# Configuring Zarr multiscale storage

 This tutorial will provide an example of writing multiscale data to a Zarr file.

-Zarr has additional capabilities relative to Acquire's basic storage devices, namely _chunking_, _compression_, and _multiscale storage_.
-To enable _chunking_ and _multiscale storage_, set those attributes in instances of the `ChunkingProperties` and `StorageProperties` classes, respectively.
-You can learn more about the Zarr capabilities in `Acquire` in [the Acquire Zarr documentation](https://github.com/acquire-project/acquire-driver-zarr/blob/main/README.md).
+Zarr has additional capabilities relative to the basic storage devices, namely _chunking_, _sharding_ (in the case of Zarr V3)_, _compression_, and _multiscale storage_.
+To enable _multiscale storage_, set the `enable_multiscale` attribute of the `StorageProperties` class to true.
+You can learn more about the Zarr capabilities in `Acquire` in [the Acquire Zarr documentation](https://github.com/acquire-project/acquire-driver-zarr).

 ## Configure `Runtime`
 To start, we'll create a `Runtime` object and begin to configure the streaming process, selecting `Zarr` as the storage device so that writing multiscale data is possible.